- The rotator cuff is comprised of four musculotendinous units. The muscles help stabilize and move the shoulder joint.

 - Gradual pain that can become worse during abduction or internal rotation.

-- Injury does not respond to conservative treatments (rest, anti-inflammatory medications, physical therapy) after 6 to 8 weeks.
+- The injury does not respond to conservative treatments (rest, anti-inflammatory medications, physical therapy) after 6 to 8 weeks.

 Arthroscopic Rotator Cuff Repair